WinterAxis/ESV-MD-Bible/The_Bible_esv/17_Esther/Esth_5.md

 Yet all this is worth nothing to me, so long as I see Mordecai the Jew sitting at the king's gate."

 ###### 14
 Then his wife Zeresh and all his friends said to him, "Let a gallows fifty cubits high be made, and in the morning tell the king to have Mordecai hanged upon it.
 Then go joyfully with the king to the feast."
-This idea pleased Haman, and he had the gallows made. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This idea pleased Haman, and he had the gallows made.

 ***